Update – Aug. 13, 2020

 - Clean and disinfect your home and car regularly, especially items you touch often.

 Hot, humid weather and pollen can be asthma triggers.
 If you have asthma, you may need to be cautious while wearing face coverings during hot weather or when the pollen is high.
 Consider going out when pollen counts are lower or during the day when temperatures are lower.

 Exercise is important for people with asthma.
 But wearing a mask while exercising may make it harder to breathe.
 Continue to try to stay active, but avoid situations where you would need a mask.
 If you are outside on a trail or in a park with few people, you probably wouldn’t need to wear a mask.
 Consider working out at home instead of going to a gym or exercise class.

 What Kind of Face Mask or Covering Should I Wear?

 There are many options for cloth face coverings.
-You can buy a covering or make your own.
+You can buy disposable or reusable face masks or coverings at many major retail stores or online, or you can make your own.
 Fabric made from 100% cotton, such as heavy-duty quilt fabric or a knit T-shirt, can be effective.

 The WHO recommends three layers:

 - An outer water-resistant layer (such as polyester or polyester blend)

 - A middle layer of non-woven fabric (such as polypropylene)